The tree of life

 Explore OneZoom like you would a geographic map, zoom in to reveal more detail by pinching on your touch screen or scrolling on your mouse.
 To move around click and move your mouse or use your touch screen.

-What you can see here
+What you can see on the tree

-This is the only place where you can explore the complete tree of life, over two million species, on one page.
+OneZoom is the only tool where you can explore the complete tree of all known life, over two million species, on one page.
 You can find everything here from the Aaa Water Treader Bug to the ZZ Plant.
 In fact, there are so many species on the OneZoom tree, that if it were printed, the paper would span our entire solar system… at least sixty times over.
 This is also the only resource with images and common names of species in the complete tree of life.
 Here, you can discover your favourite species, see which species are under threat, and be amazed by biodiversity.

 Finding out more